 These actions of the last century and a half are mixtures of wins and losses.
 In a four-century framework, these events are brief, even seem temporary, impermanent, cursory, in passing, and can strike one down lift one like the 1965 Voting Rights Bill and Fair Housing in 1968, as one of thousand other ways the arc of history bends toward justice.

-The conservative’s and the progressives’ understanding of the Constitution support outcomes for empirical reasons but different ends.
+The conservative’s and the progressives’ understanding of the Constitution supports empirical reasons but different ends.
 Down to a couple of basics, the constitutional outlook is as follows:

 |Experience||Interpeted||For Liberty||For Equality|